The Inherent Powers of the High Court

 1. Where there is a legal bar against the institution or continuance of the proceedings.

-2. Where the allegation in the first information or complaint do not constitute the offence alleged.
+2. Where the allegation in the first information report (FIR) or complaint does not constitute the offence alleged.

 3. Where there is no legal evidence adduced in support of the charge or the evidence adduced clearly or failed to prove the charge.

-In this case Supreme Court held that there are three circumstances under which the inherent jurisdiction under section 482 of CrPC may be exercised-
+In Divine Retreat Centre vs. State of Kerala, SC 2008, the Supreme Court held that there are three circumstances under which the inherent jurisdiction under section 482 of CrPC may be exercised-